JasonCDN/ARDVARC/libraries/SensorControl/README.md

 The ultrasonic sensors are what provide distance data.
 They require parallel line of sight to whatever object is having its distance measured.
-Every reading is actually *three* readings that are taken and averaged.
+Every reading is actually multiple readings that are taken and averaged.
 This ensures we have cleaner data, but the sample time is longer.
 (Contact library author or modify yourself if the ping time is too long).

-For the singular sensor on the back, there's virtually only one way you can interface with it: `getDistanceRear()`.
-This function returns a noise-filtered distance reading (in mm) to whatever surface is in line-of-sight at the back of the vehicle.

-Where things actually get exciting is the three sensor array on the front of the vehicle.
-There are a few functions you can call, but I'll go over the two that are most useful: `getWallDistance()` and `getWallAngle()`.

-The first (`getWallDistance()`) returns the shortest measured distance to the wall.
-This way, you have a better estimate of how far forward you can actually drive.
-The `getWallAngle()` function gives you an offset angle to the normal of the wall.
-With the combination of these two datapoints, it becomes a fair bit easier to self-locate in an unknown environment.
-Nowhere near as good as a 360 camera, but much better than just a distance reading.
+As there are four sensors, there are four data points.
+You can get the distance to the nearest line-of-sight plane on a side by calling `get<side>Dist()`, where `<side>` is one of *Front*, *Back*, *Left* or *Right*.
+You can also use the `fillDistArray(array)` to fill up a four-element array (which you pass into the function) with distance data.
+Note that this function takes a while (~200 ms) to call.

-To get an idea of how one would implement these data readings, here's an example snippet which positions the vehicle to face a wall and stay 100 mm from it - no matter where it starts in relation to the wall it chooses.
-Here we assume that the vehicle is in an irregular box with flat walls, such that the sensors always return valid readings:
+To get an idea of how one would implement these data readings, here's an example snippet which positions to stay 100 mm from a wall - no matter where it starts in relation to the wall it chooses.
+Here we assume that the vehicle is placed head on to the wall, such that the algorithms involved aren't too complex:

 ```cpp